MangelMaxime/Nacara/docs/content/guide/command-line.md

     hint: A page has to match the collection's front matter type
 ```

-The prefix names whoever raised it - `nacara` for the engine, the plugin's own name otherwise - so
+The prefix names whoever raised it: `nacara` for the engine, the plugin's own name otherwise.
-you know where to look without a table of codes to look it up in.

 ### Clicking through to the file

-On a terminal, the path is a link.
-Clicking it opens the file, and `path(line,column)` is also the
-shape editors and CI already parse, so a problem matcher keeps working either way.
+On a terminal the path is a link, and `path(line,column)` is the shape editors and CI parse, so
+problem matchers keep working.

 `file://` opens the file but not the line.
 Point it at your editor to land on the line as well: